DSpace/RestContract/items.md

 **PUT /api/core/items/<:uuid>/mappedCollections**

-PUT is NOT SUPPORTED at this time.
-You may replace or update mapped collections using DELETE requests and/or POST requests.
+_Unsupported._ You may replace or update mapped collections using DELETE requests and/or POST requests.

+**DELETE /api/core/items/<:uuid>/mappedCollections**

+_Unsupported._ At this time, we do not support removing all mapped Collections in a single request.
+Please use `DELETE /api/core/items/<:uuid>/mappedCollections/<:collection_uuid>` to remove mapped Collections one by one.

 **DELETE /api/core/items/<:uuid>/mappedCollections/<:collection_uuid>**

-A DELETE request will result in removing an existing mapping between the item and collection If the collection exists and is a mapped collection for the item, the relation should be deleted
+A DELETE request will result in removing an existing mapping between the item and collection.
+If the collection exists and is a mapped collection for the item, the relation should be deleted.

 ```
  curl -i -X DELETE https://dspace7.4science.it/dspace-spring-rest/api/core/items/1911e8a4-6939-490c-b58b-a5d70f8d91fb/mappedCollections/1c11f3f1-ba1f-4f36-908a-3f1ea9a557eb"